Ashland, KY (AKY)

 - Parking Lot Ownership: CSXT, City of Ashland

 For information about Amtrak fares and schedules, please call 1-800-USA-RAIL (1-800-872-7245).

 The original C&O station, a spacious and classic multi-story brick structure with a porticoed entrance and large arched windows, was completed in 1925 and stands a few blocks away.
-The building now houses a bank; some of its passenger canopy has been preserved, and a former passenger car still sits on the bank lot.
-Amtrak stopped at this facility between from 1971 until 1975, when a pending change to the rail alignment caused Amtrak to move five miles south from Ashland to Catlettsburg.
-The restored Ashland Intermodal Center was put into service for Amtrak on March 11, 1998, and the Catlettsburg station was then closed.
+It now houses a bank; some of its passenger canopy has been preserved, and a former passenger car still sits on the bank lot.
+Amtrak stopped at this facility from 1971 until 1975, when a pending change to the rail alignment caused Amtrak to move five miles south from Ashland to Catlettsburg.
+Amtrak relocated to the site of the Ashland Transportation Center on March 11, 1998, and the Catlettsburg station was then closed.

 Today, Ashland, Catlettsburg and Huntington form a metropolitan area.
 With the fourth-largest hospital in Kentucky in Ashland, its economy has diversified from manufacturing and steel.

 The spring of 1994 saw the winding miles of Kentucky Highway 23 designated by the Kentucky Assembly as the Country Music Highway, in recognition of the large amount of musical talent that originated in those deep green hills and coal mining and steel towns along the route.
 Ashland is a significant stop along this route, as the hometown of stars Wynonna, Naomi and Ashley Judd; Billy Ray Cyrus and other notables of the country music industry.